Avicii786/Modern-App-Api-Dev/README.md

-## Module II: Front-End Fundamentals with React
+## Module II: Advanced JavaScript, React, Redux, TypeScript, PWA, and Storybook

-Objective: The objective of this module is to get a hands on understanding of React.
-By the end of the module we will have built 20 projects and build github reprositories for these projects and publish them on the web.
+Objective: The objective of this module is to get a hands on understanding of React and TypeScript.
+By the end of the module we will have built 12 projects and build github reprositories for these projects and publish them on the web.

 ### Learning Procedure: